NAINALILANI-123/remote-repo2/README.md

 # remote-repo2
-this is for learning purpose
+This is for learning purpose.